 2.119 The final risk premium models can be plotted on graphs similar to those shown in previous sections.
 Another line can be added to display the relativities implicit in the current rating structure.
 This allows easy comparison of the relativities indicated by the model and those which are currently used.
 An example graph is shown below.
-In this example it can be seen that the current relativities for young drivers (shown in red) are too low.
+In this example it can be seen that the current relativities for young drivers (shown as a dotted line) are too low.